-The UN-SPIDER Regional Support Office (RSO) in Ukraine is hosted by the Space Research Institute NASU-NSAU.
+The UN-SPIDER Regional Support Office (RSO) in Ukraine is hosted by the Space Research Institute NASU-SSAU.
 The Institute signed the cooperation agreement with the United Nations Office for Outer Space Affairs (UNOOSA) during the forty-seventh session of the Scientific and Technical Subcommittee of the Committee on the Peaceful Uses of Outer Space (COPUOS) on 10 February, 2010 in Vienna, Austria.

 The Ukraine RSO supports the implementation of the UN-SPIDER Working Plan within the following activities: Horizontal Cooperation, Outreach and Capacity Building, Technical Advisory Support.

 The RSO provides both operational geospatial services and on demand serviced for local authorities, international organizations and other end-users.

 - flood extent mapping from optical and SAR imagery